Transactional Email

 The final part you should worry about in a transactional email is how you're branding it.
 Are you keeping it plain and simple, like Stripe, or are you going all in on email design, like G2?

 Brand your transactional emails clearly.
 The clearer the sender, the more likely the open.
-If people don't recognize you (or your emails), they could ignore, delete or report your emails.
-That's not what you want to happen to your transactional emails.
+People who don’t recognize you (or your emails) could ignore, delete or report your emails.
+That’s not what you want to happen to your transactional emails.

-Picking a grotesque or minimalistic (or anywhere in between) design depends on the email you're sending.
+Picking a grotesque or minimalistic (or anywhere in between) design depends on your email.
 Email design can distract the focus of your receiver.
-Take Postmates for example.
-Their email design varies, but they're all still recognizable as Postmates'.
-Check out the difference between their welcome email, order confirmation and password reset.
+Take Postmates, for example.
+Their email design varies, but they’re all still recognizable as Postmates’.
+Check out the difference between their welcome emailorder confirmation and password reset.

 Handling multiple email triggers